mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “Not really,” Peter answered.
 “It hasn’t been played in a while.
 I can read one hand, but that’s basically it.
 I wish I knew more about music.”
 He opened the hymn book to a Christmas song and played with one hand.
 “Do you play?”

 “Yeah!
 I’d be down to play something.”
-I sat at the piano bench.
-“Wow, it’s a Yamaha.”

-“Oh, didn’t even realize they had brands.”
+I played the Fantaisie Impromptu.

 My dates with Peter were fun, but I didn’t think things would work out values-wise.
 It ended up being the last time I saw him.
 But I thought a lot about what he and I had talked about on the hike.
 Exaltation was the goal, but what was it like to live during the Great Apostasy?
 If there wasn’t a true church, then people would have had to find a way to make the best of the situation.
 Of course, it was easy for people these days to say that we could do proxy work for them in the temple, but the people back then didn’t know anything about that.
 What hope did they have?
 Or, in more recent times, how did black people keep their faith in the gospel?